ssrpsx/n7-horror-game/README.md

 ## 🧑‍💻 Our Team

-This project was developed by 7 university friends as a creative and technical collaboration during our first year.
+This project was developed by 6 university friends as a creative and technical collaboration during our first year.
 We worked together to bring a thrilling and emotional horror story to life.

 ## 🔮 What's Next?

 What really happened that night in the lecture building?
 Will Lucia escape?
-Or will she be caught in the darkness that stalks the university halls?
+Or will she be caught in the darkness that stalks the university halls(N7)?

 **Find out in the game... if you dare.**